Slow Cooker Chocolate Cherry Dump Cake

 Ingredients such as cherry pie filling, chocolate cake mix, and melted butter displayed on the counter.

-1. Prepare the slow cooker: Lightly grease the inside of your slow cooker with nonstick cooking spray to prevent sticking.
+1. Prepare the slow cooker – Lightly grease a 5- to 7-quart slow cooker with nonstick cooking spray.

 Collage showing four steps to make the crockpot cake.